freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css-cafe-menu/part-067.md

 ## Description
 <section id='description'>

-To create a little more room around the menue, add `20px` of space on the inside of the `body` element by using the `padding` property.
+To create a little more room around the menu, add `20px` of space on the inside of the `body` element by using the `padding` property.

 </section>